csound-plugins/csound-plugins/docs/opcodes/tubeharmonics.md

 nchnls = 2
 0dbfs  = 1

-;; This is the example file for jsfx opcode
+;; This is the example file for tubeharmonics opcode

 gisnd ftgen 0, 0, 0, -1, "snd/bourre-fragment-1.flac", 0, 0, 1

-FLpanel "jsfx", 400, 500, 50, 50
+FLpanel "tubeharmonics", 400, 500, 50, 50
 FLcolor 150, 100, 150, 200, 100, 250

 iw, ih = 300, 30